 Recommended WF

-For UMa, TN ISD=300m, UAV ISD = 6km
+For UMa, TN ISD=500m, UAV BS ISD = 4km, for 4GHz

-For RMa, TN ISD=1732m, UAV ISD = 6km
+For RMa, TN ISD=1732m, UAV BS ISD = 4km for 2GHz

 Issue 1-2-4: UAV and TN BS antenna assumptions

 Proposals

 Proposal 1(CATT): RAN4 should study the antenna beam width and the angle of up tilt for UAV BS to implement continuous vertical coverage and avoid interference with traditional TN BS.
 After that, co-existence study with other operator TN BS can be done.